 Give adequate warning

 Give your employer at least two weeks’ notice before your final day.
-Be sure to give a written letter and express how grateful you are for the opportunity—remember, your current employers will be your future references for colleges, scholarships, internships, and maybe even your future career.
+Be sure to give a written letter and express how grateful you are for the opportunity.
+Remember, your current employers will be your future references for colleges, scholarships, internships, and maybe even your future career, so you want to leave on good terms.

-Find more advice for your first job in our Internships and Careers section.
+Read more great advice on finding and rocking your first job in our Internships and Careers section.